-Based on favorable reviews of MTB from AUA Clinical Education Faculty and Teaching Assistants, it is highly recommended that students utilize MTB in preparation for USMLE Step 2 CK.
+It is highly recommended that students utilize MTB in preparation for USMLE Step 2 CK.
 The entire program has recently been updated.

-The Clinical EED Faculty recommends for students to use the Kaplan CK Prep On Demand resource to assist in preparation for each Clinical Core Subject Shelf Examination (CCSSE).
+Kaplan also provides two full length Step 2 CK simulated exams that will assist students with exam preparation.
 Although not required for Step 2 CK Certification, Kaplan CK Prep On Demand is still available for students to request as a study resource at the start of their first core rotation.
-For more information about On Demand, visit the following section of the Clinical Guidelines Manual: Guidelines on Preparing for Clinical Core Subject Shelf Examinations (CCSSE), Comprehensive Clinical Science Examination (CCSE), and Step 2 CK.
+For more information about On Demand, visit the following section of the Clinical Guidelines Manual: Appendix E, Examination Preparation Guide for the Clinical Sciences: Clinical Core Subject Shelf Examinations (CCSSE), Comprehensive Clinical Science Examination (CCSE), Step 2 CK (Clinical Knowledge).